microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileAppInstallSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 BODYPARAMETER <IMicrosoftGraphMobileAppInstallSummary>: Contains properties for the installation summary of a mobile app.
+This will be deprecated starting May, 2023 (Intune Release 2305).
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[FailedDeviceCount <Int32?>]`: Number of Devices that have failed to install this app.